Author: James Clark

 Focusing on the standard reports first, Google gives a processing time of 12 hours for daily data—or longer for the biggest sites.
 And this is the “typical” processing time, by no means guaranteed.

-GA4 is different to Universal Analytics, which had a stated processing latency of “24-48 hours,” but would often make data available within an hour or two.
+GA4 is different from the old Universal Analytics, which had a stated processing latency of “24-48 hours,” but would often make data available within an hour or two.
 With GA4, 12 hours often really does mean 12 hours.

 To put that in context, if you wake up one morning and log in to GA4 to check the previous day’s figures, don’t be alarmed if it looks like traffic on your site has slumped.
 It may be that you aren’t seeing the complete picture for that day yet.